quasar-chunawala/vollib/README.md

-# vollib
+# VolLib

-`vollib` is a modern C++23 volatility analytics library containing robust implementations of algorithms, analytical formulae and semi-analytical results used for volatility modeling.
+VolLib is a modern C++23 volatility analytics library containing robust implementations of algorithms, analytical formulae and semi-analytical results used for volatility modeling.

 Additionally, it also offers implementations of the core blocks one needs for such tasks - optimizers, fourier transforms, characteristic functions, FFT etc.